Pipeline

 Phase 2 study

-Opaganib has undergone a single-arm Phase 2a clinical study in patients with advanced, unresectable cholangiocarcinoma – an orphan indication with strong unmet medical need.
+Opaganib completed a single-arm Phase 2a clinical study in patients with advanced, unresectable cholangiocarcinoma and has been granted FDA Orphan Drug Designation for this indication.

 RHB-107

-RHB-107 (INN: upamostat) is a first-in-class, once-daily, orally-administered serine protease inhibitor targeting multiple indications, including viral infections such as COVID-19, oncology and gastrointestinal indications.
+RHB-107 (INN: upamostat) is a first-in-class, once-daily, orally administered serine protease inhibitor targeting multiple potential indications, including viral infections such as COVID-19 and influenza, oncology and inflammatory gastrointestinal diseases.

 Read more